-Students who graduate in the spring or summer terms are eligible to participate in the spring commencement and convocation ceremonies.
+MPH and MHA students who graduate in the spring or summer terms are eligible to participate in the spring commencement and convocation ceremonies.
 The student's Committee must state in writing that the student is expected to complete all degree requirements before the end of the summer semester.
-For MPH students, these requirements include the completion of the MPH practicum paper and oral presentation and accompanying comprehensive oral examination.
-For MS, PhD and DrPH graduates degree requirements include defending and submitting the final copies of the thesis and dissertation.
+These requirements include the completion of coursework, the MPH practicum paper and accompanying comprehensive oral examination and the MHA internship requirements.